-Angiomyolipomas are the most common benign solid renal lesion and also the most common fat-containing lesion of the kidneys.
-The majority of angiomyolipomas are sporadic (80%) and are typically identified in adults (mean age of presentation 43 years), with a strong female predilection (F:M of 4:1) 7,9.
+Angiomyolipomas are the most common benign solid renal lesion and also the most common fat-containing lesions of the kidneys.
+The majority of angiomyolipomas are sporadic (80%) and are typically identified in adults (mean age of presentation 43 years), with a female predilection (F:M of 2-4:1) 7,9.

 The remaining 20% are seen in association with phakomatoses, the vast majority in the setting of tuberous sclerosis (80% of them get AML) although they have also been described in the setting of von Hippel-Lindau syndrome (vHL) and neurofibromatosis type 1 (NF1) 5,7.
 In these cases, they present earlier (usually identified by the age of 10 years), are larger, and are far more numerous.
 They are more likely to be fat-poor which accounts for their earlier presentation 2,6,7.
 They have also been associated with lymphangioleiomyomatosis (LAM) 20.

 Angiomyolipomas are often found incidentally when the kidneys are imaged for other reasons, or as part of screening in patients with tuberous sclerosis.

 Symptomatic presentation is most frequently with spontaneous retroperitoneal hemorrhage; the risk of bleeding is proportional to the size of the lesion (>4 cm diameter).
 Shock due to severe hemorrhage from rupture is described as Wunderlich syndrome 4,5,7.